 96. Repurpose your clothes.

-If you’ve outgrown that ratty old t-shirt but can’t bear to part with it, how about use it as a dust rag, stitch it into a blanket, or slide it on that oversized teddy in the guest room.
+Circular fashion is highly sustainable.
+And one example of that is repurposing!
+So, if you’ve outgrown that ratty old t-shirt but can’t bear to part with it, how about use it as a dust rag, stitch it into a blanket, or slide it on that oversized teddy in the guest room.

 97. Start a clothing swap.